-In resolution 24/20, the Human Rights Council requests the Independent Expert:
+In resolution 24/20 of 27 September 2013, the Human Rights Council requests the Independent Expert:

 (a) To assess the implementation of existing international instruments with regard to older persons while identifying both best practices in the implementation of existing law related to the promotion and protection of the rights of older persons and gaps in the implementation of existing law;

 (b) To take into account the views of stakeholders, including States, relevant regional human rights mechanisms, national human rights institutions, civil society organizations and academic institutions;